bjorkvoll/dotfiles/README.md

 # Install FiraCode Nerd Font Mono
-1. Download the font from the Nerd Fonts GitHub release: https://github.com/ryanoasis/nerd-fonts/releases
+1. Download the FiraCoda faont from the Nerd Fonts GitHub release: (Scroll down and download .zip) https://github.com/ryanoasis/nerd-fonts/releases

 2. Extract the font files and install them in your system's font directory.